wormsparty/js.electron-note/README.md

 ## Controls

-- Arrows to move character or curcor around.
+- Arrows to move character or cursor around.
 - F1 to go to item placement mode.
 - F2 to go to text writing mode.
 - Escape to go back to play mode.
-- Delete to create a map on the left of the current screen.
+- Create a map by going in item or text mode and move to the desired screen border.
-  Home for top, End for bottom, and PageDown for right.
+  Type in the map name, the file will be placed in `map/${name}.json`.
-  If the map doesn't exist, you will be prompted to input a name what will be used as a filename.
+  Escape to cancel.